daltondascani/CryptoTrader/README.md

 Overall, this program is a great starter application to introduce the user to cryptocurrency trading.
 In the future, I would like to improve upon this project and add real-time market values so the portfolio has the ability to gain value based off of the user buying and selling for profit or losses.

-I hope you enjoy this program and can learn how to buy, sell, and swap cryptocurrency with the CryptoTrader App!
+I hope you enjoy this program and learn how to buy, sell, and swap cryptocurrency with the CryptoTrader App!